 Assessment and management of patients with injury or suspected injury shall be conducted in accordance with ITLS/ PHTLS guidelines.
 Time from injury to definitive trauma center care is a critical factor in the morbidity and mortality of the injured patient.
 Scene times should be kept to a minimum and the patient should be promptly transported to the trauma center.
-Trauma notification should be made via telemetry as soon as possible.

-- 1. Scene Assessment (Scene Size-Up) - Ensure scene safety identify any hazards (e.g. fire, downed power lines, unstable vehicle, leaking fuel, weapons). - Determine the number of patients. - Identify the mechanism of injury (gunshot wound, vehicle rollover, high speed crash, ejection from the vehicle). - Identify special extrication needs, if any. - Call for additional resources if needed.
-If ALS needed, start intercept early.
+1. Scene Assessment (Scene Size-Up)

+- Ensure scene safety identify any hazards (e.g. fire, downed power lines, unstable vehicle, leaking fuel, weapons). - Determine the number of patients. - Identify the mechanism of injury (gunshot wound, vehicle rollover, high speed crash, ejection from the vehicle). - Identify special extrication needs, if any. - Call for additional resources if needed.
+If a Paramedic intercept is needed, start them early.